catcatcat8/mixbytes-audit/README.md

 ```solidity
 token.transfer(destination, amount);
 ```
-The attacker is able to specify a poisoned token address when creating a proposal for withdrawing ERC-20.
-If the proposal is accepted, then the behaviour of this token during `transfer` operation may be unexpected.
-For example. the function can always `revert`, which can lead to a situation that this proposal will be impossible to delete from the current contract implementation, the function can call `execute` function again (reentrancy) that can lead to the theft all tokens from the contract, the function can transfer nothing which will lead to the fact that users will be deceived etc.
+An attacker is able to provide a poisoned token address when creating a proposal for withdrawing ERC-20.
+If the proposal is accepted, then the behaviour of this token during the `transfer` operation may be unexpected.
+For example. the function can always `revert`, which can lead to a situation that this proposal will be impossible to delete from the current contract implementation, the function can call the `execute` function again (reentrancy) that can lead to the theft all tokens from the contract, the function can transfer nothing which will lead to the fact that users will be deceived etc.

 ##### Recommendation
 It is recommended to add a list of whitelisted ERC-20 tokens that are allowed to be added to the proposal.
-For protection against reentrancy for withdrawing ERC-20, as in the previous case, the `proposal.isExecuted` should be set before the `if` statement.
+To protect against reentrancy for withdrawing ERC-20, as in the previous case, the `proposal.isExecuted` must be set before the `if` statement.

 ***